googleapis/google-api-dotnet-client/README.md

 ## Supported Frameworks

-* .NET Framework 4.5 and 4.6
+* .NET Framework 4.5+
-* .NET Core (via netstandard1.3 support)
+* netstandard1.3, providing NET Core support

+### ASP.NET Core

+ASP.NET Core is supported through the `netstandard1.3` framework target.
+However there are currently no authentication helpers or examples specific to ASP.NET Core, making authentication more difficult to use than on other platforms.
+This is being tracked in issue [#933](https://github.com/google/google-api-dotnet-client/issues/933).

 ## Legacy Supported Frameworks